Richard-L4/the-majors/README.md

  ![championship](/assets/images/Screenshot%202024-11-26%20184329.png)
 - History page content
     -  The same concept as the Championship page of balanced clear information.
-The image on the left of the person most famous for winning the tournament in the pioneer days and setting in place the legacy of the event.
+The image on the left of the page is the person most famous for winning the tournament in the pioneer days and setting in place the legacy of the event with a brief description of him and his life.
     -  The middle image, the trophy itself.
 Not being held by any champion, but as it sits in it's trophy case with a little information as to it's construction and history.
+    - The image on the right hand side is of Allan Robertson, the man regarded as being the first "club professional" with a small section giving a brief description of him.

  ![history](/assets/images/Screenshot%202024-11-26%20184356.png)
 - Enquiry page content